Peptide Reconstitution & Dosage Calculator

-Convert vial size, bacteriostatic water volume, and target dose into the exact number of insulin-syringe units to draw.
-Free, instant, no signup.
+A free peptide calculator for Australian researchers.
+Convert vial size, bacteriostatic (BAC) water volume, and target dose into the exact number of insulin-syringe units to draw — with presets for popular research peptides.
 For in-vitro laboratory research only.

 Inputs